reecebwalker/randdistro/index.md

 layout: index
 class: index
 ---
-Record distribution straight from the factory floor to the record store.
-Worldwide record distribution - a division of R.A.N.D.
-Muzik Record Manufacturing.
+Welcome to the R.A.N.D.
+Muzik Recordings website.

-Do you want to distribute your music through R.A.N.D.
-Muzik Distribution?
-Send us an email at [distribution@randmuzik.de](mailto:distribution@randmuzik.de])
+We accept demos!
+But only as streamable links.
+Send us an email at [reece@randmuzik.de](mailto:reece@randmuzik.de])